ErpNetDocs/info/features/applications/Project_Management.md

 ## The Result?
 Work Flows Smoothly

 Projects are not chaos — they are sequence.
-ERP.net helps you see that sequence, organize it, and follow it with ease.
+@@name helps you see that sequence, organize it, and follow it with ease.

 And regardless of scale — from a small initiative to a major transformation —
 the module keeps the process natural, transparent, and calm.